apegroup/APEReactiveNetworking/README.md

 - ?

 ## Future improvements
-- Support for background download/upload by the OS
+- Support for background download/upload tasks by the OS
 - Add more test cases
-- Async image downloads  for cell updating (extension of UIImage?)
+- Async image downloads for cell updating (extension of UIImage?) (in a new separate framework?)
-- Support for cookie headers (since Google AppEngine does not support setting Response headers, we cannot set a new jwt token in headers)
+- Support for cookies (e.g. since Google AppEngine does not support setting http Response headers, we cannot set a new jwt token in headers)
-- A custom URLSession with request timeout set to 10 s
+- A custom URLSession with request timeout set to 10s
 - Add HTTPS + SSL certificate validation support
 - Consider response caching (using HTTP headers: ETag, If-Modified-Since, Last-Modified)
 - Extend the Example project with more api methods, better commenting etc